Common Orthodontic Problems

 Orthodontic problems can affect anyone—perfectly aligned teeth are rare!
 Orthodontics is not just about improving the appearance of your smile.
-Properly done orthodontic treatment can enhance how your teeth function and improve the long-term health of your teeth and mouth.
+A good orthodontic result can enhance how your teeth function and improve the long-term health of your teeth and mouth.
 Malocclusion, or a ā€œbad bite,ā€ can cause issues with chewing, oral hygiene, speaking, and aesthetics.
 Teeth that don’t fit together properly may wear down more quickly, be prone to fractures, or lead to gum recession.

 These bite problems may be inherited or caused by factors such as thumb-sucking, dental disease, poor dental hygiene, accidents, birth defects, or other medical conditions.